About the Bee-ginner's Beekeeping Course

 - Queen Bee Purchasing

-The apiculture course includes hands-on training on a number of important topics related to beekeeping, including assembling hives and opening and examining colonies.
-From disease and mite prevention and hive management to honey production, this class will cover everything you need to know to further your hobby or get your business off the ground.
+This apiculture course includes hands-on training on a number of important topics related to beekeeping, including assembling hives and opening and examining colonies.
+From disease and mite prevention and hive management to honey production, this class will cover everything you need to know to further your hobby or get your business off the ground!

 Our students come from all walks of life – attorneys, teachers, retirees, farmers, artists – but they leave with one thing in common: a newfound confidence to start their own hives and pursue their passion for beekeeping.

 Comments from Past Students about our Bee-ginner's Beekeeping Course

 - "This was a great program; I am very excited about starting my own hive; I feel pretty confident I can do it!"

 - "Gives very good foundational information so that I feel comfortable starting beekeeping."

 - "I have already recommended this course [to others].
 I thought it was a great, thorough course for beginners and achieved in making me feel confident enough to try beekeeping."

 - "I came into the program having no beekeeping experience or knowledge.
 This information I learned will be very useful as I start my first colony of bees."